manndaarrrr/Tattle-Tale-Analytics-Dashboard/README.md

 http://localhost:5000/dashboard/
 ```

-For production, replace the demo login with secure authentication, password hashing, role management, and proper access control.
+For production use, replace the demo login with secure authentication, password hashing, role management, and proper access control.

 ---